johntrinder/DancingLinks.jl/README.md

     `# build your incidence matrix first, a Matrix{Bool}` exact_cover(matrix)
     solve() # get a random solution (without 'givens')
+            # the result will be in exported global `solutions`

 Refer to the package "Sudoku2" for a thorough testing of this "DancingLinks" implementation.